 - Landmark proposal dedicated to environmental health and cooperation — Through the Colorado River Cooperative Agreement, there are more than 40 partner entities and collaborators — from water providers to local governments, the ski industry and more — dedicated to protecting the environmental and economic vitality of the state.
 Leaders from Summit, Grand and Eagle counties, Denver Water, the Colorado River District, and Colorado River water entities from the headwaters to the state line threw away old notions about how water should be managed to chart a new course for Colorado’s water future.
 This course values conservation, avoids confrontation, rewards collaboration and cooperation, and enhances the environment.
 This landmark proposal changes the way water is developed and managed in the state.
 We believe the health of our rivers is a responsibility to be shared.
 Through the Colorado River Cooperative Agreement and Learning by Doing process, we are providing real enhancements for the benefit of our entire state.

 Commitment to conservation and recycled water

 - Project complements conservation and recycled water efforts — The Moffat Project is a responsible, thoughtful approach to balancing our system and ensuring a reliable water supply for the future.
 We’re doing it alongside our continuing commitment to water efficiency, conservation and the expansion of our recycled water system.
 Our efforts, and those of our residents and businesses, are working.
 Denver Water customers are using 20 percent less water than they were 10 years ago — and there are 10 percent more of them.
-Impressively, there are 50 percent more people in Denver's service area since 1970, but water use has increased by only 6 percent.
+Impressively, there are almost 50 percent more people in Denver's service area since 1970, but water use has increased by only 6 percent.
 And Denver Water’s recycled water distribution system currently frees up enough drinking water to serve roughly 15,000 households.
 Once expansion is complete, that number increases to almost 45,000 homes.